 A central focus of PD SELF is to help newly diagnosed individuals and their care partners strengthen self-efficacy beliefs, thereby positively influencing the management of their disease and improve quality of life.

-PD SELF was developed as part of a clinical trial by Diane Cook in 2013 and was sponsored by the Colorado Neurological Institute.
+PD SELF was developed as part of a clinical trial by Diane Cook in 2013 and is a national program of the Movement Disorders Foundation.
 In 2016, HAPS was chosen as one of ten sites to offer this program to the newly diagnosed Parkinson’s community.
 The PD SELF program was designed to be delivered by a team that includes a health care professional and a person with Parkinson’s who have been trained in the application of self-efficacy for Parkinson’s.
 The Houston team is represented by Kathleen Crist, LMSW and Fred Kunzinger.

-The program is conducted over eight consecutive months.
-Each monthly session presents a pre- determined module.
-Attendees will be provided with a PD SELF Curriculum Field Guide containing the curriculum content for each of the nine modules.
+The program is conducted over four consecutive months.
+Sessions meet twice a month for two hours each and deliver a pre- determined module.
+Attendees will be provided with a PD SELF Curriculum Field Guide containing the curriculum content for each of the modules.
 Topics covered will include:

 Self-Efficacy: PD SELF is designed so that as a person with PD advances through the modules, they are gradually introduced to self-efficacy.
-Over the eight modules, they learn how to use the four modes of self-efficacy development to master their own relationship to Parkinson’s and assist others.
+Over the four months, they learn how to use the four modes of self-efficacy development to master their own relationship to Parkinson’s and assist others.
 The skills and behaviors learned include:

 - Setting goals